polyurichard/lectures/OOD2026/draft.md

         # PostgreSQL command
 ```

+Notice that each implementation has its own specific logic, but from the outside, they all look the same—they all implement `get_by_id()` and `save()`.

-### Step 3: Service Layer Depends ONLY on the Interface
+### Step 3: Service Layer Depends Only on the Interface

+Here's where the magic happens.
+Our service layer accepts **any object that implements the NoteRepository interface**:

 ```python
 class NoteService: